ingehol/ingehol/README.md

 ### Hey, I'm Ingebrigt :frog:
-#### I live in Oslo, Norway.
+#### I live in Haugesund, Norway.
 Here I work as a fullstack developer.
 I enjoy coding, playing video games, most sports (especially skiing!) and being with friends and family.
   ---

 ### Get In Touch